S2361/slapjack/README.md

 </p>

 * Player (user) sees their pile of cards near the bottom of the screen
-* The machine's cards are near the top of the screen
+* Machine's cards are near the top of the screen
 * Each player area on the UI contains the following information/visuals:
   * Player Name
-  * Pile of cards (face down)
+  * Pile of cards (face-down)
   * Card count of pile

 #### Middle Pile